-Dark Seauces.
+Dark Seances.

-To the Editor of the Religio Philosophical Journal: To the Editor of the Religio Philosophical Solutian: In your Issue of October.25th, a "Sceker of Truth" asks, "Who can explain the necessity of the cabinet and dark circle?"
+To the Editor of the Religio Philosophical Journal: In your issue of October 25th, a "Seeker of Truth" asks, "Who can explain the necessity of the cabinet and dark circle?"
 He then proceeds to speak of what he knows of "ancient angels" and their visits to the children of earth.
-With your permission, I would (a Yankee passion) like to set a taw anestions heading they may have a to ask a few questions, haping they may have a tendency toward answering truth seekers.
-If Truth Seeker cannot understand how it may become neccessary for the mediumistic germ to take root amid dark surroundings, preparatory to its future growth and unfoldment, the writer of this may not understand it sufficiently to make herself clearly understood, if she attempted to give her views of the Delfic laws which she believes to enviews of the Denic laws which she believes to ch-tirely govern in the matter; but if permitted to question the better understood law of analogy, I think I can find many fair showings, for the ac-ceptance of the necessity of cabinet and dark ch-cles, and although they may not satisfy our friend, they may incite thought.
-Will Truth Seeker question the necessity for the dirk developing more of the photographer, that is dark developing room of the photographer, that is cesential while duplicating the human features; or, the still darker chemical bath into which is bunged the sensitive plate while preparing it for the camera?
-Why not put the chemical prepara-tion into an open vessel, insert the plate, then place them under Truth Seeker's crucial conditions-"broad daylight"-for the required proparatiou?

-Will be tell us why it is necessary to place the kernel of corn into its dark-cabinet conditions, the earth, or the necessity for "hilling it up," which makes it still darker?
-We find this the only pro-cess, we have learned, by which it will take root and naturally grow and unfold, until the result stands before us a fully materialized stalk with its only one.
-When the surface the seed neur the surface full ear.
-Why not place the seed upon the surface of the ground, to there unfold its tender rootlets into working order for daylight use.
+With your permission, I would (a Yankee passion) like your permission, I would (a Yankee passion) like to ask a few questions, hoping they may have a tendency toward answering truth seekers.
+If Truth Seeker cannot understand how it may become necessary for the mediumistic germ to take root amid dark surroundings, preparatory to its future growth and unfoldment, the writer of this may not understand it sufficiently to make herself clearly understood, if she attempted to give her views of the Deitic laws which she believes to entirely govern in the matter but if permitted to tirely govern in the matter; but if permitted to question the better understood law of analogy, I think I can find many fair showings, for the ac-ceptance of the necessity of cabinet and dark cir-cles, and although they may not satisfy our friend, they may incite thought.
+Will Truth Sceker question the necessity for the dark developing room of the photographer, that is essential while duplicating the human features; or, the still darker chemical bath into which is plunged the sensitive plate while preparing it for the camera?
+Why not put the chemical prepara-tion into an open vessel, insert the plate, then place them under Truth Seeker's crucial conditions-"broad daylight"-for the required prep aration?
+Will he tell us why it is necessary to place the kernel of corn into its dark-cabinet conditions, the earth, or the necessity for "hilling it up," which makes it still darker?
+We find this the only-process, we have learned, by which it will take root and naturally grow and unfold, until the result stands before us a fully materialized stalk with its full ear.
+Why not place the seed upon the surface of the ground, to there unfold its tender rootlets of the ground, to there unfold its tender rootlets into working order for daylight use.

-Can Truth Seeker explain why it is necessary to place the soul germ in its dark abode, to develop until it is fully prepared to meet daylight at birtin. face to face, without detriment to any of its parts?
-Will be explain why the Hebrew God found it ne-cessary to "place the people afar off" while he and Moses went up into "thick darkness," to write the ten commandments.
-Can we understand how it became necessary, in the great economy of the universe, for Deity to give us so many dark nights (nature's dark circles) instead of constant day.
+Can Truth Seeker explain why it is necessary to place the soul germin its dark abode, to develop until it is fully prepared to meet daylight at birth, face to face, without detriment to any offits parts?
+Will he explain why the Hebrew God found it necessary to "place the people afar off" while he and Moses went up into "thick darkness," to write the ten commandments.
+Can we understand how the become necessary in the great sconomy of the it became necessary, in the great economy of the universe, for Deity to give us so many dark nights (nature's dark circles) instead of constant day.